Should I vape?

 Vaping products vary massively, but most contain three things: a battery, an atomiser, and a replaceable cartridge.

-Are e-cigarettes and vapourisers addictive?
+Are electronic cigarettes and vapourisers addictive?

-Is vaping harmful?
+Is vaping better than smoking?

-Will they help me to quit smoking?
+Will vape help me to quit smoking?

 Can I vape in public?